Derivation

 Overview

-New derivation rules are added to guaranteee integrity of cross chain messages.
+New derivation rules are added to guarantee integrity of cross chain messages.
 The fork choice rule is updated to fork out unsafe blocks that contain invalid executing messages.

 Invariants